moonem/Win-Loss-Prediction-on-Major-League-Soccer/README.md

 In addition to a machine learning model that predicts future match outcomes, the team develops a Tableau dashboard that provides additional insight into the historical performance of MLS franchises, including data on win/loss records and top scorers.

 We chose this project because our home city, Austin, Texas, recently got its first MLS soccer club.
 Austin FC, a new member of the Western Conference, has had a hot start to the 2021 season.
-We wanted to dig into the historic perforamance of rival clubs and develop a model to predict outcomes for our home team's first season.
+We want to dig into the historic perforamance of rival clubs and develop a model to predict outcomes for our home team's first season.

  [Dashboard link in Tableau Public:](https://public.tableau.com/app/profile/sean3063/viz/MLSDashboard/Dashboard1)